Table of Contents

 - How to measure: Calculate the time between a code commit and its deployment to production.

-- Example: Elite teams might have lead times of less than an hour, while others take days or weeks.
+- Example: Elite teams may have lead times of less than an hour, while others may take days or weeks.

 3. Change Failure Rate

-- What it measures: The percentage of deployments that cause problems, like bugs or outages, in production.
+- What it measures: The percentage of deployments that cause issues, such as bugs or outages, in production.

-- Why it matters: A low failure rate means your team delivers reliable, high-quality code.
+- Why it matters: A low failure rate shows your team delivers reliable, high-quality code.

 - How to measure: Divide the number of failed deployments by the total number of deployments.

-- Example: A strong team has a failure rate below 15%, while a higher rate might signal quality issues.
+- Example: A strong team has a failure rate below 15%, while a higher rate may indicate quality issues.

 4. Mean Time to Recovery (MTTR)

-- What it measures: How long it takes to fix a failure in production.
+- What it measures: The time required to fix a failure in production.

-- Why it matters: Quick recovery shows your team can handle issues efficiently, reducing user downtime.
+- Why it matters: Fast recovery demonstrates your team’s ability to handle issues efficiently and minimize user downtime.

-- How to measure: Track the average time from when a failure is reported to when it’s resolved.
+- How to measure: Track the average time from when a failure is reported to when it is resolved.

-- Example: Top teams might recover in minutes, while others take hours or days.
+- Example: Leading teams may recover in minutes, while others may take hours or days.

 5. Developer Satisfaction